OBOFoundry/OBOFoundry.github.io/README.md

 The [aeo page](http://obofoundry.github.io/ontology/aeo.html) shows the structured info on the right and the formatted text on the right.
 (THIS IS A BAD EXAMPLE IT HAS NO FORMATTING)

 The YAML data is strictly vetted by OBO team.
-The Makefile takes care of syntactic validation (the travis job runs `make test`).
+The Makefile takes care of syntactic validation (the GitHub Actions runs `make test`).
 The OBO team ensures the content is correct, up to date and accurate.

 You can put any HTML or Markdown in the lower section - customize each ontology page!

 Note that each md file is the primary source for the metadata for each ontology.
-It may seem odd to mix the markdown in with the yaml, but in practice this works well and is easy to mainpulate using the python script in the util/ directory.
+It may seem odd to mix the markdown in with the yaml, but in practice this works well and is easy to manipulate using the python script in the util/ directory.

 The one piece of visual info in the md is the `layout` field, which is necessary for Jekyll.

-### Generation of downstream artefacts

-OBO admins should periodically

-    git pull
-    make
-    jekyll server
-    ## open 127.0.0.1:4000 in a web browser and spot-check changes
-    git commit -m 'regenerated derived files' -a git push origin master

-See the `Makefile` for details.
-This will have the effect of regenerating the main ontologies yaml (used by external consumers such as OLS, as well as the central OBO library build), as well as the GitHub pages `_config.yml` file.
-This last step is necessary to update the front page.

-_Note_: This process works using Ruby 2.6.6 and Jekyll 4.2.0.
-We tried using Ruby 3.0, but the setup failed for various reasons (missing libraries, obsolete/removed methods).
-If you are using Mac OS, we recommend using [rvm](https://rvm.io/rvm/install) to install the Ruby version.

 #### RDF